Ryoo Seung-bum: 1999–2004: Early career

-He then reunited with Noh Hee-kyung, the writer of Wonderful Days, in the TV drama Solitude, a May–December romance between a man in his early twenties and a much older single mother who is also terminally ill (played by Lee Mi-sook).
+He then reunited with Noh Hee-kyung, the writer of Wonderful Days, in the TV drama Solitude, a May–December romance between a man in his early twenties and a much older terminally ill single mother (played by Lee Mi-sook).

-Conduct Zero capped Ryoo's year, in his first big screen leading role as the tough, fists-over-brains "king" of his high school who unexpectedly and awkwardly falls for a nerdy girl (played by Lim Eun-kyung).
-The 1980s-set comedy was a minor hit, selling nearly 1.7 million tickets and solidifying Ryoo's star status.
+Conduct Zero capped Ryoo's year, in his first big-screen leading role as the tough, brawn-over-brain "king" of his high school who unexpectedly and awkwardly falls for a nerdy girl (played by Lim Eun-kyung).
+The 1980s-set comedy was a minor hit, selling nearly 1.7 million tickets and solidifying Ryoo's stardom.

 Ryoo made his theater debut in Lee Sang-woo's stage play Bieonso (Korean: 비언소; "Toilet").
 Directed by stage/TV actor Park Kwang-jung, Bieonso ran at the Dongsoong Art Center from November 4 to December 28, 2003.

 For the TV program Nursery Story, Ryoo and Yoon Jin-seo appeared in Christmas Lovers, which aired in four five-minute daily installments on MBC in December 22 to December 25, 2003.
 In Min Kyu-dong's short Secrets and Lies (released by the Korean Academy of Film Arts in the 2003 omnibus Twentidentity), Ryoo's character finds himself in a dilemma when his fiancee's mother hits on him.

-Ryoo began 2004 in the TV series Sunlight Pours Down co-starring Song Hye-kyo and Jo Hyun-jae, but it proved unmemorable to audiences.
+Ryoo began 2004 in the TV series Sunlight Pours Down co-starring Song Hye-kyo and Jo Hyun-jae, but it didn’t catch on with audiences.
 Thereafter Ryoo would concentrate solely on film.

-In Ryoo Seung-wan's Arahan, he played a hapless traffic policeman who discovers he has untapped martial arts potential, as he's trained by masters played by Ahn Sung-ki and Yoon So-yi.
-Part modern-day wuxia, part superhero film and part local comedy, it was Ryoo Seung-wan's first foray into commercial cinema, and the film was a relative box office success at around 2 million tickets sold.
-It also established Ryoo's star charisma and his natural affinity for comedy.
+In Ryoo Seung-wan's Arahan, he played a hapless traffic cop who discovers he has untapped martial arts skills, and he's trained by masters played by Ahn Sung-ki and Yoon So-yi.
+Part modern-day wuxia, part superhero film and part small-town comedy, it was Ryoo Seung-wan's first foray into commercial cinema, and the film was a moderate box office success at around 2 million tickets sold.
+It also solidified Ryoo's star charisma and his natural affinity for comedy.

 Ryoo then starred in Kim Sung-su's online short Back (streamed on Daum in October 2004).
-Set in a dystopia where everyone literally moves backward, his character sparks a revolution and becomes hunted by the authorities by daring to move forward.
+Set in a dystopia where everyone literally moves backward, his character sparks a revolution and becomes hunted by the authorities for daring to move forward.